 ANOVA and RSM were performed using StatSoft Statistica, for Windows, ver.
 12 program (STATISTICA 2012).
 The model was obtained for each dependent variable (or response) where factors were rejected when their significance level was less than 95 %.

-For the purpose of ANOVA analysis all testing was performed in three parallel runs.
+For the purpose of ANOVA Tukey HSD analysis all testing was performed in three parallel runs.

+Z-Score analysis

+Z-Score analysis uses min-max normalisation of bread quality parameters transforming them from their original unit system in new dimensionless system where further mathematical calculations with different types of quality parameters are applicable 25.
+Maximum value of normalised score presents optimum value of all combined analysed parameters, indicating on optimum total quality:

+, k=1-3, j=1-2 (3)

+where xk are: proteins, starch, and cellulose, and xj are: fat, total sugars;

+, l=1-5 (4)

+where xl are: Zn, Cu, Mg, Ca and Fe;

+, m=1-5 (5)

+where xm are: L*, a*, b*, C* and bread crumb quality;

+, n=1-8, o=1-8 (6)

+where xn are: characteristic appearance, taste and aroma, crust colour intensity, colour uniformity, sweet taste, elasticity and pores uniformity, and xo are: crumb colour intensity, sour and salty taste, sour, yeast and pungent aroma, firmness and wall thickness;

+, p=1-4 (7)

+where Sp are S1, S2, S3 and S4;

+maxScorei→optimum (8)

 RESULTS AND DISCUSSION

 Bread product is a complex multi component system consisting of bio macromolecules such as proteins, carbohydrates and lipids.
-Investigated breads were characterized by low protein content in the samples without yeast extract (samples 0–4), where addition of non-protein components (salt and sugar), reduced bread samples' protein content, table 2.
-The addition of yeast extract contributed to the statistically significant increase of protein content in bread, since yeast extract is rich in proteins 9,10.
+Investigated breads were characterized by low protein content in the samples without yeast extract (samples 0–4), where addition of non-protein components (salt and sugar), reduced bread samples' protein content, table 3.
+The addition of yeast extract contributed to the statistically significant increase of protein content in bread, since yeast extract is rich in proteins 9,10, which can also be seen from graphical presentation of developed mathematical models of dependence of bread protein content from yeast extract, sugar and salt addition, figures S1a and S1b.
+Linear terms of yeast extract and sugar statistically significantly contributed to the SOP model forming.

+Table 3.
+Average values and standard deviations of the chemical composition of the bread with yeast extract